voxeljunk/TouchDesigner/Utilities/MIME/README.md

 - Autobind mode for instant binding to selected parent paremeters
 - auto-scales MIDI CCs to corresponding parent parameter's min/max ranges using internal Animation COMP
 - MIDI note to toggle converter with string field for fast, intuitive control conversion
+- daisy chain I/O for easy control over multiple instances of a single parent effect or processor
+- merged output with MIDI-controlled + all other parent params and lag CHOP for subtle control smoothing

 ### Version History
 #### v0.5 // 2/10/23